RosettaCommons/demos/tutorials/loop_modeling/loop_modeling.md

 * The variety of loop modeling methods in Rosetta
 * How to join a break in the protein chain (without missing residues)
 * How to model missing segments in proteins
+* How to refine segments in proteins
 * How to extend the termini
 * How to remove peptide segments from a protein (and still get a closed conformation)
-* How to refine segments in proteins
 * How to combine loop modeling with other protocols
-* How to use loop modeling on non-canoncials

 >This tutorial will not cover the algorithmic details of the loop modeling methods.
 You will be directed the documentation explaining the algorithms.